 If you aren’t in a position to run to the store, you can use a wire clothes hanger (safely)!
 Unravel it, straighten it out as much as possible and then bend the end into the shape you need to go down the drain.
 Be gentle.
 Make sure you don’t accidentally push the gunk further down the pipe instead of pulling it back up..

 While this method can be effective, we do have a word of caution- DO NOT use a regular vacuum.
 This will only work with a wet and dry shop vacuum, not your regular vacuum.
 Set your Shop Vac to the setting for vacuuming liquids and then cover up the vacuum’s vent.
 Make as tight of a seal as you can and try to suck the gunk out of your drain.
 It’s worth trying if you have a stubborn clog and you already own a Shop Vac.
 Once again, DO NOT try this with a regular vacuum!

 The most preferred way to unclog a drain is to prevent it from happening to begin with.
 Use drain screens (or similar products) on all of your drains if possible.
 They’ll help prevent food, hair, and other gunk from getting in your drain.
 Never pour grease into your sink, as it can harden and cause clogs.
 Instead, pour grease into an empty can or container that you can throw out (there are plenty of other methods you can use).
 Clean bathroom drain stoppers often to prevent excessive buildup.
 Never flush anything other than toilet paper down the toilet.
 These are just a few ways to prevent clogged drains.

 Sometimes clogs happen despite our best efforts!
-If none of the unclogging methods work or you find yourself with a major plumbing issue, contact your trusted plumbing and drain service company in Columbiana, AL- Professor Plumb.
+If none of the unclogging methods work or you find yourself with a major plumbing issue, contact your trusted plumbing and drain service company in Shelby County, AL- Professor Plumb.